Sean-Kim/AllMusicScraper/README.md

 If you want to add additional data using spotify's API, enter a valid OAuth token in 'spotify_token.txt'.
 If the token is valid, you can get additional info including artist's spotify_id and album's spotify_id.

-This scrapper has the following dependency.
+This scraper has the following dependency.

 * bs4
 * requests